compgenomics2020/Team1-ComparativeGenomics/README.md

 # Comparative Genomics Pipeline

-This pipeline performs various comparative genomics techniques on the 50 E.coli isolates using ANI, MLST and SNP-based approaches to determine the outbreak cluster.
+This pipeline performs various comparative genomics techniques on E.coli isolates using ANI, MLST and SNP-based approaches to determine the outbreak cluster.

 ## Tools Used: